 Get your kids in on the super sweet Fat Tuesday fun.
 Start at local bakeries that sell paczki (pronounced “poonch-key”), the traditional must-eat Polish donut that symbolizes the start of Lent.
 But, you have to act fast: They’re typically available for an extremely limited time.
-This year Paczki Day is Tuesday, March 5, and we’ve got you covered with a guide to great bakeries from Oak Park to Bridgeport so you can stock up and go wild.
+This year Paczki Day is Tuesday, February 25, and we’ve got you covered with a guide to great bakeries from Downers Grove to Bridgeport so you can stock up and go wild.

-Owner Dobra Bielinski and her team are planning on frying up thousands of paczki using a beloved, generations-old family recipe with a few modern-day twists when it comes to the filling: Rose Petal Jelly, Plum Better, Passion Fruit Jelly, Guava Creme and PB & J are on the menu.
+Owner Dobra Bielinski and her team are planning on frying up thousands of paczki using a beloved, generations-old family recipe with a few modern-day twists when it comes to the filling: Rose Petal Jelly, Plum Butter and Salted Caramel are on the menu.
 The bakery’s decidedly non-kid-friendly yet highly delicious “Drunken Paczki” include Vodka & Vanilla Bean Custard, Jameson Whiskey Chocolate Custard and Moonshine and Lemon filled delights.
+They are also offering a paczki baking class on Feb.
+22. Orders should be placed by Feb.
+21.

 It’s Fat Tuesday 24/7/365 at this no-frills but much-loved Polish/Lithuanian bakery.
 They specialize in paczki and serve them year ’round.
 You’ll always find at least four types, but on Fat Tuesday they go into overdrive with almost 20 different fillings from cheese to pineapple.
 There will likely be a long line of local families looking to load up on this traditional pre-Lenten treat.

 Fat Tuesday is one of the busiest days of the year at Roeser’s Bakery, one of Chicago’s oldest family-owned bakeries.
-Strawberry, blueberry, apple, apricot, custard, chocolate custard, raspberry and pineapple are among the featured paczki fillings.
-Since they tend to sell out fast, we recommend ordering a day or two in advance.
+Since they tend to sell out fast, we recommend ordering in advance.
 While you’re there, grab a loaf of Roeser’s famous bread, available in rye and buttercrust white.
 Kids love peeping at the many colorful cake toppers displayed throughout the store depicting just about every beloved cartoon character on television.

 photo: Couleur via Pixabay